parisppdo/pytorch-genre-classifiers/README.md

 learning approaches in PyTorch to automatically recognize and categorize audio tracks into ten genres: Blues, Classical, Country, Disco, HipHop, Jazz, Metal, Pop, Reggae, and Rock.
-This experimentation, provides insights on how various models perform on this task and progressively refine the classifiers.
+This experimentation provides insights on how various models perform on this task and progressively refine the classifiers.

+The project includes two main classifier groups:
+- **Mel Spectrogram Classifiers**
+- **MFCC Classifiers**

+Each group contains separate notebook files implementing different deep learning architectures (MLP, CNN, RNN-LSTM-GRU, etc.) for genre classification using the respective feature representation.

 ---